RohanJnr/IceBook-Django/README.md

 ##### 5.Running the server and Profile
 - Go the folder where your manage.py sits and the following commands to run the server:
   - **python manage.py runserver**
-- Go to django admin, login and make a profile for yourself or create a new using the form at **http://localhost:8000/register/** and then your good to go with the site.
+- Go to django admin, login and make a profile for yourself or create a new user using the form at **http://localhost:8000/register/** and then your good to go with the site.
+- If you created a new user, make sure your logged in with the new user while working on the project(login at **http://localhost:8000/login/**).
+- If you made a profile for the super user, then your good to go.